3rfaan/hyprforest-installer/README.md

 Execute the following commands in your terminal:

 ```
-$ git clone https://github.com/3rfaan/hyprforest-installer.git $HOME/Downloads/hyprforest-installer && cd $HOME/Downloads/hyprforest-installer
+$ git clone https://github.com/3rfaan/autoricer.git $HOME/Downloads/autoricer && cd $HOME/Downloads/autoricer
 $ cargo run
 ```

-_Note: Rust has to be installed on the system!_
+_Note: Rust has to be installed on the system to build from source!_

 ## Backup